Sanix-Darker/snips.nvim/README.md

     Then you can open your nvim.
 - Select a bunch of lines from your current buffer.
 - Hit `SnipsCreate` and you have generated/saved a snippet of your code, you're left with the link to share.
+- Hit `SnipsCreateFromRegister` to create a snippet from register.
 - Hit `SnipsList` To open the list of all uploaded/saved snips you have created so far.

 ## DEFAULT OPTIONS